Are you struggling with how to deal with shame and guilt?

 After a couple of days, I realized the whole thing was a mistake.
 A stupid one, but still a mistake.
 In fact, I had good intentions despite the outcome.
 I did nothing wrong.

 What I was actually feeling was embarrassment about the situation.
-I didn’t need to feel shame and guilt.
+I didn’t need to feel shame.

 The TV debacle was clearly a mistake, but mentally it was hard to separate an embarrassing mistake from real shame.